W's Fascination (??)

 Ambient Collection Vol.2 (2002)

-British synthesist.
-He is the grandson of Richard Wagner, if I'm not mistaken.
+British synthesist (1952 - 2018).
+He was the grandson of Richard Wagner, if I'm not mistaken.
 The Electronic Light Orchestra is a library LP.

 Karin Asken and Petter Rønneberg.